 Tom Taylor (1817 – 1880) was the editor of Punch magazine, a professional art critic and a popular playwright.
 Among his other works, he wrote Our American Cousin – the farce that U.S. President Lincoln was seeing at Ford’s Theatre in Washington, D.C. when he was assassinated by John Wilkes Booth.
 In 1865, Tom Taylor’s Ballads and Songs of Brittany was published by Macmillan & Co.
 It was illustrated by several artists including Millais and Tissot, who provided the Frontispiece and further widened his reputation in Great Britain.

-In Paris, Degas made an unremarkable Salon début in 1865 with a historic picture, Scene of War in the Middle Ages (called Misfortunes of the City of Orléans after his death).
+In Paris, Degas made an unremarkable Salon début in 1865 with a history picture, Scene of War in the Middle Ages (called Misfortunes of the City of Orléans after his death).

 But his attention had drifted to learning the art of wax sculpture from his friend, Louis-Alfred-Joseph Cuvelier, an innovative, aspiring young equestrian sculptor who cast his work in bronze.